Integrations

 Apps vs. API

 Apps are for platform-to-platform connections with rich features: message parsing, delivery adapters, OAuth flows, and channel routing.
-Use Apps when you're integrating with a specific platform like Slack or email.
+Use Apps when you're integrating with a specific platform like Slack, WhatsApp, or Telegram.

 The API is for programmatic control.
 Use it when you want to trigger workflows from your own code, CI/CD pipelines, or monitoring systems.